Metrics for chatbots: Conversational Analytics | Part 2

 This metric captures the number of messages that your chatbot could not process.
 This metric may be hard to calculate, you need to record all the times a message is misinterpreted by the chatbot.
 This becomes a key metric when you start engaging users from a different region than you currently serve due to the idiomatic use of language.

 This metric records all the successful conversations during a day.
 That means the conversation was started, relevant information was exchanged and the conversation reached a proper end.
 This will also point to the number of times your chatbot engaged users thoroughly.

 This metric captures the total number of conversations started by both new and returning users.
 While new users are inexperienced with the platform, returning users might be interested in a different topic, a new problem or just about another order.User metrics and message metrics can act as key metrics for metric construction.
 This will in turn will facilitate the creation of other traditional digital marketing metrics.

-Bot metrics are critical to measuring performance of your chatbot.
-Only when you can measure how your bot responds in different situations, you can draw informed insights about its performance.
+Monitoring chatbot performance metrics is key when understanding conversational analytics.
+Only when you can measure how your bot responds in different situations, can you draw informed insights about its performance.
 Here are some metrics to consider.

 Goal Completion Rate (GRC)

 This metric is helpful when tracking the percentage of successful engagement through a chatbot.
 Every user is unique and will want to access different services and information on your website.
 In any given scenario, when the bot completes a task assigned to it the GRC increases.
 For example, if the bot can be responsible for delivering updates about an order, every time it completes this task, the GRC will improve.
 This metric basically allows you to record every time your bot receives an input and responds with relevant information.